arees88/ML_Azure_P2_Operationalizing_ML/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Operationalizing Machine Learning

-*TODO:* Write an overview to your project.

 This project uses **Microsoft Azure Machine Learning** to configure, deploy and consume a cloud-based machine learning production model.
 The project will also include the creation, publishing and consuming of a machine learning pipeline.